willfindlay/3008-final/study.md

 - kinect

 - applications
+    - gaming
+    - sign language
+    - video conferencing
+    - touch-free situations
+        - driving
+        - sterile environments

 - challenges
+    - how to recognize specific gestures
+    - how to separate one gesture from the next
+    - may feel awkward or weird

 - NUIs
+    - natural user interface

-- UI feels like an extension of body
+    - feels like an extension of the body
+    - should be comfortable (resting position most of the time)
+    - easy gestures
+    - avoid everyday gestures (unintentional interaction)